This article explains common terminology used by Generation Esports as well as the wider gaming/esports community.

 Streaming

-- See the Knowledge Base for additional rules about streaming.
+- See the help site articles for additional rules about streaming.

 -